hexadecimalH/cicada-docs/_docs/diving-in/request.md

 ### Other Methods

-Request as a object offer full scope of helpfull methods in order to retrieve the User/Server information that are of crucial importance.
+Request as an object offer full scope of helpfull methods in order to retrieve the User/Server information that are of crucial importance.
 Some of them are:

 * `getCharset()`
 * `getContent()`